galya-m/docs/docs/tutorials/running-local.md

 # How to build a React application integrated with Nevermined

 The idea of this tutorial is give a quick go through about using the [Nevermined Catalog](https://github.com/nevermined-io/components-catalog) of React components to support the development of dApps using the Nevermined environment.
+Nevermined Catalog is a library that provides some React components to make it easier the integration with Nevermined technologies.
+You can find more info in the [documentation](https://nvm-docs.nevermined.io/docs/architecture/components/catalog/getting-started/).

 ## Prerequisites
 The tutorial assumes your familiarity with blockchain, and general programming.